21 Best Singer Websites (Examples) 2026

 This songwriter’s website is very vibrant, creating a strong, attention-grabbing effect with the choice of colors and images.

 The header is transparent but turns solid and sticks to the top of the screen.
-Surprisingly, Cardi B has multiple subscription forms scattered across her website, which means email marketing must work for her.
+Surprisingly, Cardi B has multiple subscription forms scattered across her website, indicating that email marketing is effective for her.

 Note: Use a popup window to get more eyeballs on something.